 Generally, garlic planting depth ranges anywhere from 1" to 3" inches deep.
 How deep you should plant your garlic cloves will depend on a couple factors.

 The first thing to consider is the type of soil you have.
-On poorly draining soils like clay, or regions that generally receive very high amounts of rain, planting deeper than 1" or 2" can cause the garlic to decay over winter, in early spring or during wet periods.
+On poorly drained soils like clay, or regions that generally receive very high amounts of rain, planting deeper than 1" or 2" can cause the garlic to decay over winter, in early spring or during wet periods.
 In sandy or very well-drained soil, planting less than 2" or 3" can lead to drought stress during hot or dry periods.

 There are some growers that plant deeper than 3", however, this only works in very dry sandy soils.
 Generally, any deeper than 3" is considered excessive and will force the garlic plants to use valuable energy when emerging from the soil which can limit the size of the harvested bulbs come fall.

 In the colder regions of Canada, covering the garlic with a mulch such as straw, hay or leaves is highly recommended to protect the bulbs over winter.
 In milder regions like southern Ontario, mulching is not essential, however, can still help protect the garlic from freeze/thaw cycles, as well as keep the soil warmer order to allow the roots to continue growing into early winter.

 Mulching should be delayed until late fall (usually November) when the weather has turned colder.
 This will help prevent the bulbs from rotting under warm and wet soil conditions.
-In very wet regions where the winters are mild, mulching is not generally recommended (especially on heavy clay soils).
+In very wet regions where the winters are mild, mulching is not generally recommended (especially on clay soils).